 As described above, the Proposition E legislation created the Commission Streamlining Task Force to conduct a comprehensive review of the City's public bodies and make recommendations to "optimize the number, functions, and structure of City commissions."
+Legislation mandated that the Task Force start meeting by February 1, 2025, and submit a report by February 1, 2026, giving the Task Force only one year to conduct this work.
 This section outlines the Task Force's approach to developing recommendations.